-The Selected Remedy for the 2.36-inch Rocket Area MRS at the Former Camp Fannin is Alternative 4 - Surface and Subsurface MEC Removal with LUCs.
-Alternative 4 is considered the most effective alternative for significantly reducing the risk associated with potential explosive hazards by reducing interaction between receptors and MEC on the surface and in the subsurface.
+The Selected Remedy for the 60 mm Mortar Area MRS at the Former Camp Fannin is Alternative 4 - Surface and Subsurface MEC Removal with LUCs and long term monitoring.
+Alternative 4 is protective of human health and the environment and satisfies the statutory requirements of CERCLA §121(b), to: be protective of human health and the environment; comply with ARARs; be cost effective; and utilize permanent solutions and alternative treatment technologies or resource recovery technologies to the maximum extent practicable.
 Alternative 4 meets the RAOs by reducing the potential for direct contact with MEC and is protective of potential receptors.
-Alternative 4 will comply with the ARARs by following RCRA Subpart X requirements when consolidating shots of MEC, if applicable.
+Alternative 4 will comply with the ARARs by following RCRA Subpart X requirements when consolidating shots of MEC, as applicable.
 Implementation of LUCs is effective in the short-term using educational programs (3Rs Program) and MEC awareness training.
 The potential for exposure to MEC will be reduced through the implementation of this alternative in the long-term.
 There will be a significant reduction in MEC volume in areas where removal activities are conducted.
 Alternative 4 is technically and administratively feasible to implement.
 Costs are high compared with other alternatives.

-The USACE believes that Alternative 4 is protective of human health and the environment and satisfies the statutory requirements of CERCLA §121(b), to: (1) be protective of human health and the environment; (2) comply with ARARs; (3) be cost effective; (4) utilize permanent solutions and alternative treatment technologies or resource recovery technologies to the maximum extent practicable; and (5) satisfy the preference for treatment as a principal element.
+Alternative 4 is protective of human health and the environment and satisfies the statutory requirements of CERCLA §121(b), to be protective of human health and the environment; comply with ARARs; be cost effective; and utilize permanent solutions and alternative treatment technologies or resource recovery technologies to the maximum extent practicable; and (5) satisfy the preference for treatment as a principal element.
+The selected remedy does not meet the statutory preference for treatment; however, this is considered acceptable because potential MEC contaminants are to be removed from the site.